DK Shivakumar arrest: Bus set on fire in Congress leader’s constituency, stone pelting reported

 The Congress called a strike across Karnataka on Wednesday to protest against the arrest of its leader DK Shivakumar by the Enforcement Directorate on Tuesday.
 The strike led to violence in some parts of the state.
 Meanwhile, Shivakumar was admitted to Ram Manohar Lohia hospital in New Delhi, The Indian Express reported.

-Protestors pelted stones and burnt a Karnataka State Road Transport Corporation bus in Chunchi colony of Kanakapura city, the constituency of DK Shivakumar.
+Protestors pelted stones and burnt a Karnataka State Road Transport Corporation bus in Chunchi colony of Kanakapura city, Shivakumar’s constituency.
 The protestors also attempted to burn another bus at Harohalli depot.

 At least 10 buses were vandalised in stone pelting at Sathanur on Tuesday night.
 The Ramanagara city police asked the KSRTC not to operate buses in the city until they provide clearance.